avinetworks/avi-helm-charts/docs/AKO/crds/avinfrasetting.md

           names:
             - vip-network-10-10-10-0-24

 Note that multiple networks names can be added to the CRD.
-This would configure the Avi virtualservices to acquire a VIP from the specified network.
+The Avi virtualservices will acquire a VIP from each of these specified networks.
+If Avi fails to allocate a VIP due to IP exhaustion, then theAKO, from v1.4.1 request is not honoured.

 #### Enable/Disable Route Health Injection